Click here: Overview of Primary Education

-In writing we work in a broad range of genre to ensure the children can write on a range of subjects in different genre, using real experiences where we can.
+In writing we work in a broad range of genres to ensure the children can write on a range of subjects in different genre, using real experiences where we can.
 The assessment of writing is based on teacher’s judgement of whether the children have matched the age related expectations laid down in the National Curriculum.

 We know well how beneficial parental support can be to a child’s education.
 We can offer support and guidance to parents if you are at all unsure how best to help with your child’s learning.
 Your time, full attention, praise and interest in what they are doing at school and in their homework is a really good place to start.